 Know your audience

 The next step is to get to know your audience.
-There’s a great difference in what you are trying to drive through your brand and what your audience is expecting to receive.
+There’s a great difference between what you are trying to drive through your brand and what your audience is expecting to receive.
 Think of the answers to these questions:

 • Where would they see your logo?
-It can be a website, ad banner, billboard or their neighbor’s t-shirt.
+It can be a website, ad banner, billboard, or their neighbor’s t-shirt.
 Try to consider any situation.

 • Will they understand your message?
 Try to think of all the associations that can come to mind when they see your logo.
-It’s a good idea to interview objective outsiders for their opinion.
+It’s a good idea to interview objective outsiders for their opinions.

 Make sure you know the visual basics

 First of all, be prepared to discuss the fonts.
 Thousands of fonts are available nowadays, which makes it even more difficult for designers to choose a suitable one.
-All the basic fonts can be divided into a few types and each of them can have its emotional tone:
+All the basic fonts can be divided into a few types, and each of them can have its emotional tone:

 • Serif (with serifs): respectable, traditional, reliable, comforting.